Visa (NYSE:V) Price Target Cut to $254.00

-Visa (NYSE:V – Get Rating) had its price target lowered by stock analysts at Cowen from $276.00 to $254.00 in a report issued on Wednesday, Briefing.com reports.
-The brokerage currently has an “outperform” rating on the credit-card processor’s stock.
-Cowen’s target price would indicate a potential upside of 26.31% from the company’s current price.
+Visa (NYSE:V – Get Rating) had its price target cut by research analysts at Cowen from $276.00 to $254.00 in a research report issued on Wednesday, The Fly reports.
+Cowen’s target price would indicate a potential upside of 26.31% from the stock’s current price.

-V has been the topic of a number of other research reports.
-Mizuho cut Visa from a “buy” rating to a “neutral” rating and cut their price target for the company from $255.00 to $220.00 in a report on Friday, January 7th.
-Wedbush lifted their price target on Visa from $240.00 to $270.00 and gave the company an “outperform” rating in a report on Friday, January 28th.
-Raymond James lifted their price target on Visa from $265.00 to $281.00 and gave the company an “outperform” rating in a report on Friday, January 28th.
-StockNews.com lowered shares of Visa from a “buy” rating to a “hold” rating in a research note on Friday, April 8th.
-Finally, Citigroup lowered their price objective on shares of Visa from $285.00 to $265.00 in a research note on Monday.
-Six equities research analysts have rated the stock with a hold rating and twenty-two have assigned a buy rating to the company’s stock.
-According to MarketBeat, Visa currently has an average rating of “Buy” and an average price target of $266.48.
+Several other equities research analysts have also recently issued reports on the stock.
+Morgan Stanley raised their target price on shares of Visa from $279.00 to $284.00 in a research report on Wednesday.
+BNP Paribas cut shares of Visa from an “outperform” rating to a “neutral” rating and set a $210.00 price target on the stock. in a research report on Monday, January 10th.
+Erste Group raised Visa to a “buy” rating in a report on Wednesday, February 9th.
+Piper Sandler raised their price objective on shares of Visa from $275.00 to $283.00 in a research note on Friday, January 28th.
+Finally, Barclays lowered their price objective on shares of Visa from $265.00 to $260.00 and set an “overweight” rating on the stock in a research note on Monday, April 4th.
+Six analysts have rated the stock with a hold rating and twenty have issued a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of “Buy” and a consensus target price of $265.24.

-In other Visa news, CEO Alfred F. Kelly, Jr. sold 9,000 shares of the company’s stock in a transaction that occurred on Monday, January 31st.
-The shares were sold at an average price of $224.90, for a total value of $2,024,100.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, President Ryan Mcinerney sold 6,466 shares of the company’s stock in a transaction that occurred on Tuesday, February 8th.
-The shares were sold at an average price of $226.11, for a total transaction of $1,462,027.26.
+In other Visa news, CEO Alfred F. Kelly, Jr. sold 9,000 shares of the firm’s stock in a transaction on Monday, January 31st.
+The stock was sold at an average price of $224.90, for a total transaction of $2,024,100.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, CAO James H. Hoffmeister sold 1,737 shares of Visa stock in a transaction dated Tuesday, February 1st.
+The stock was sold at an average price of $231.49, for a total value of $402,098.13.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 49,250 shares of company stock valued at $10,951,267.
-0.21% of the stock is currently owned by insiders.
+Insiders have sold 49,250 shares of company stock worth $10,951,267 over the last quarter.
+Company insiders own 0.21% of the company’s stock.

-Several hedge funds have recently modified their holdings of the company.
-Triad Investment Management increased its position in shares of Visa by 14.4% during the first quarter.
-Triad Investment Management now owns 2,555 shares of the credit-card processor’s stock worth $567,000 after acquiring an additional 321 shares in the last quarter.
-Avantax Advisory Services Inc. boosted its holdings in Visa by 3.7% during the first quarter.
-Avantax Advisory Services Inc. now owns 76,892 shares of the credit-card processor’s stock worth $17,068,000 after purchasing an additional 2,716 shares during the last quarter.
-McKinley Carter Wealth Services Inc. boosted its holdings in Visa by 28.4% during the first quarter.
-McKinley Carter Wealth Services Inc. now owns 5,357 shares of the credit-card processor’s stock worth $1,188,000 after purchasing an additional 1,186 shares during the last quarter.
-Advisor Partners LLC boosted its holdings in Visa by 2.9% during the first quarter.
-Advisor Partners LLC now owns 63,881 shares of the credit-card processor’s stock worth $14,167,000 after purchasing an additional 1,804 shares during the last quarter.
-Finally, Family Capital Trust Co boosted its holdings in Visa by 0.4% during the first quarter.
-Family Capital Trust Co now owns 31,802 shares of the credit-card processor’s stock worth $7,053,000 after purchasing an additional 139 shares during the last quarter.
-81.28% of the stock is owned by institutional investors.
+Several hedge funds have recently made changes to their positions in V. OLD Mission Capital LLC purchased a new position in shares of Visa in the 3rd quarter worth $373,000.
+Morgan Stanley boosted its stake in shares of Visa by 1.3% during the 2nd quarter.
+Morgan Stanley now owns 41,708,994 shares of the credit-card processor’s stock worth $9,752,396,000 after purchasing an additional 533,415 shares during the period.
+Keudell Morrison Wealth Management boosted its stake in shares of Visa by 1.7% during the 3rd quarter.
+Keudell Morrison Wealth Management now owns 12,330 shares of the credit-card processor’s stock worth $2,747,000 after purchasing an additional 205 shares during the period.
+New World Advisors LLC purchased a new stake in Visa in the 3rd quarter valued at about $457,000.
+Finally, Riggs Asset Managment Co.
+Inc. grew its stake in Visa by 0.9% in the 3rd quarter.
+Riggs Asset Managment Co.
+Inc. now owns 35,876 shares of the credit-card processor’s stock worth $7,991,000 after acquiring an additional 313 shares in the last quarter.
+Hedge funds and other institutional investors own 81.28% of the company’s stock.

 Visa Company Profile (Get Rating)